tigerbeetle/tigerbeetle/docs/reference/accounts.md

 It is set by TigerBeetle to the moment the account arrives at the cluster.

+Additionally, all timestamps are unique, immutable and [totally ordered](http://book.mixu.net/distsys/time.html).
+So an account that is created before another account is guaranteed to have an earlier timestamp.
+In other systems this is also called a "physical" timestamp, "ingestion" timestamp, "record" timestamp, or "system" timestamp.

 Constraints:

 * Type is 64-bit unsigned integer (8 bytes)